-- An error message will be displayed if the all selected files cannot be copied. - The [REFRESH] button can be used to check SD card status - The [COPY] button initiates the selected file transfer.
-For operations that access the external SD card, it must be inserted and detected by the system (via Status message) before SD card file transfer can start. - The File Management operation can be cancelled by the user at any time before the [COPY] or [DELETE] pushbutton is pressed by selecting a different web page or closing the browser window.
+- An error message will be displayed if the selected files cannot be copied. - The [REFRESH] button can be used to check SD card status. - The [COPY] button initiates the selected file transfer.
+For operations that access the User SD card, it must be inserted and detected by the system (via Status message) before SD card file transfer can start. - The [IMPORT] button initiates the import operation. - The File Management operation can be cancelled by the user at any time before the [COPY] or [DELETE] pushbutton is pressed by selecting a different web page or closing the browser window.
 Once the button is pressed, the file transfer will continue until successful completion or an error condition occurs.

-8.3.6 Firmware Update
+7.3.6 Firmware Update

-This page provides a method to initiate a Remote Firmware Update for the Janus controller.
+This page provides a method to initiate a Remote Firmware Update for the JACP module.
 For more details, see Section 6.3.

-- [REFRESH] pushbutton is used to recheck the controller C operational status. - [BROWSE] pushbutton displays a File Explorer window when pressed.
-This allows navigation through PC/Network drives to select the Firmware Update file to download.. - [UPDATE FIRMWARE] button initiates the firmware update process when pressed.
+- [REFRESH] pushbutton is used to recheck the module operational status. - [CHOOSE FILE] pushbutton displays a File Explorer window when pressed.
+This allows navigation through PC/Network drives to select the Firmware Update file to download. - [UPDATE FIRMWARE] button initiates the firmware update process when pressed.
 All interlocks (User Switch 1 position, Warning Acknowledgement checkbox, and PLC operational state) must be met before firmware update process will start.